ldaniel/ssis-plugin/README.md

 * Deploys DTSX packages to a Microsoft SQL Server Integration Services instance
 * Creates an specific container to configure the Microsoft SQL Server Integration Services instance
+* Creates an administrative task to check folders creation on target server